chinamike65/hugo-tuolesi/content/book2/book2en.md

 The pure precepts and perfect teachings of Tuole Monastery attract more and more monks to join.

-Although this is a Gelugpa monastery, monks from various sects such as Nyingma, Kagyu, Sakya, and Joning have also gathered here to study and learn from each other.
+Although this is a Gelugpa monastery, monks from various schools such as Nyingma, Kagyu, Sakya, and Joning have also gathered here to study and learn from each other.

 Regarding the origin of the monastery, there have been many prophecies by the sages of the past dynasties.